PC 1000 Legal Information

 Penal Code 1000 is California’s pretrial diversion law and it allows eligible defendants an opportunity to have their charges dismissed if they successfully complete drug treatment.
 Prior to January 2018, an eligible defendant was required to plead guilty before taking part in drug treatment.
 As of January 1, 2018, a defendant can now plead “not guilty” to the charge and be permitted to participate in drug treatment.
 Upon successful completion of the drug treatment program, the court will dismiss the charges against the defendant.
 If the defendant is unsuccessful in the program, he or she will be entitled to a trial in front of a judge (a bench trial).

-Why does this matter – Significance of successful completion in PC 1000
+What does it matter? – Significance of successful completion in PC 1000

 Upon successful completion of a PC 1000 drug treatment program, the arrest upon which the judgment was deferred shall be deemed to have never occurred.
 The defendant may indicate in response to any question concerning his or her prior criminal record that he or she was not arrested or granted pretrial diversion.
 A record pertaining to an arrest resulting in successful completion of PC 1000 drug treatment program shall not be used in any way that could result in the denial of any employment, benefit, license, or certificate.